20 W. Bank Street, Suite 5

-The mission of the Children's Clinical and Prevention Services staff is to help strengthen the continuum of D19 CSB community-based services via the provision of a comprehensive array of clinical and prevention services designed to meet the special needs of children and adolescents with mental health, substance use, and intellectual disability disorders.
+The mission of the Children's Clinical and Prevention Services staff is to help strengthen the continuum of D19 CSB community-based services via the provision of a comprehensive array of clinical and prevention services designed to meet the special needs of children and adolescents with mental health, substance use, and intellectual/developmental disability disorders.

 The following Children's Clinical and Prevention Services are available throughout the nine D19 CSB service areas—Colonial Heights, Dinwiddie, Emporia, Greensville, Hopewell, Petersburg, Prince George, Surry, and Sussex: